christophersesugh/codingsimba/README.md

 Welcome to our learning platform where we share knowledge and experiences in software development through articles, tutorials, courses, and structured learning programs.

+## ⚠️ Important Notice

+This repository is public for transparency and educational purposes.
+While we do not accept code contributions from external contributors, we welcome issues for bug reports, feature requests, and discussions.
+Please note:

+- ❌ Pull requests will not be accepted
+- ✅ Issues are welcome for:
+  - Bug reports
+  - Feature requests
+  - Questions and discussions
+  - Documentation improvements
+- ❌ No external code contributions will be reviewed

 ## Live Site

 Visit the website at [codingsimba.com](https://codingsimba.com)